Our History

 Oak Grove Hunt elected W.N.
 (Sonny) Foster, Sr., Daniel E. West, Winston Cheairs, Gordon Meeks, Jr., and Claude H. McCormick.

-Newspaper accounts from the 1949 show report that 5,000 people were expected at the May 21 evening show and 140 horses from six states were on hand to compete.
+May 21 evening show and 140 horses from six states were on hand to compete.

 Germantown Civic Club elected John R. Stivers, George M. Chapman, Boyd Arthur, Sr., Bill Spangler and Art Hawkinson.
 Judge F.M.
 Henderson was elected as the eleventh man.